From the Editor

 * Women writers, directors, performers, musicians and visual artists are invited to submit projects for the Playground Theatre’s planned Women’s Voices: A Celebration

-* A residency open call for emerging and mid-career Palestinian artists based anywhere in the world: the fully funded, 11 week residency will be at Gasworks in London from 7 July to 21 September 2026.
+* For emerging and mid-career Palestinian artists based anywhere in the world: a fully-funded, 11 week residency at Gasworks in London from 7 July to 21 September 2026.
 Application deadline: 12 January.

 * The BFI is to invest £150m over the next three years under six headings: audiences, education & heritage, filmmaking & talent development, skills & workforce development, international, and insight & industry.